-G’s mom prepared these cheese-stuffed jumbo shells with marinara sauce last week when he was over her house for dinner and he couldn’t stop raving about them.
+G’s mom prepared these cheese-stuffed jumbo shells with marinara sauce when he dropped by her house for dinner last week and he couldn’t stop raving about them.
 Today, he prepared them for our lunch and I couldn’t stop raving either.
-Stuffed with creamy ricotta and colorful medley of mushrooms, carrots and spinach, these pasta shells are what lunch dreams are made of!
+Stuffed with creamy ricotta and a colorful medley of mushrooms, carrots and spinach, these pasta shells are what lunch dreams are made of!

 |Cheese-Stuffed Jumbo Shells with Marinara Sauce|| |

 - 15 pieces jumbo shells, uncooked

 - 1 tablespoon olive oil

 - ½ small onion, peeled and chopped